Johnmelo/Johnmelo.github.io/_posts/2018-03-02-Software-Security-01.md

 * Building Secure Software: How to Avoid Security Problems the Right Way (VIEGA, John; MCGRAW, Gary)
 * Cyber Security Engineering: A Practical Approach for Systems and Software Assurance (MEAD, Nancy R.; WOODY, Carol C.)
 * Writing Secure Code (MICHAEL HOWARD, DAVID LEBLANC)
+* How to Break Software: A Practical Guide to Testing (Whittaker, James A.)

 <p>
 Super I recommend 'Writing Secure Code' book, it is what I am currently reading.